kermitt2/grobid/doc/Benchmarking.md

 - We think that these metrics are very good to compare improvements over time and to catch possible regressions, because relative improvements can be reliable with slighty imperfect evaluation data.

-More recent versions of these benchmarks might be available [here](https://github.com/kermitt2/grobid/tree/master/grobid-trainer/doc).
+More recent versions of these benchmarks (for master snapshots) are available [here](https://github.com/kermitt2/grobid/tree/master/grobid-trainer/doc).

 ## General